 Coach Rey has an interesting post discussing the use of stats in modern volleyball.
 It includes an idea for his own sort of team scoring metric.
-I found his comments about how complex and advanced stats are these days quite interesting.
+His comments about how complex and advanced stats are these days are quite interesting.
 I had that feeling as well at times.
 I can imagine how overwhelming the mass of numbers are for some.

 In particular, Rey brings up how confusing things can be for players.
 I think that is probably something which varies from player to player.
 Some don’t care about stats while others get quite into them.
 Personally, from a player perspective, I like to use stats to help track development and performance over time.
 I also like to provide points of comparison where appropriate.

 I can imagine coaches getting too caught up in the numbers, though.
 This is a little bit of the PhD in me talking.
 The fact of the matter is that as coaches we tend to get only small sample sizes (especially during a match).
 You need a fairly large number of observations to draw proper conclusions.
 This is fine in a situation where you can track lots of reps (like serve receive over several training sessions).
 It’s more problematic when you have to make quick judgements in the middle of a match.
 For example, when a hitter has 10 swings, 1 kill or 1 hitting error either way significantly impacts their hitting %.
 This is before we even talk about the issue of mean reversion.

 And let’s face it.
 There’s a lot of stuff that goes on in a volleyball match which doesn’t show up in the stats.
 Having numbers at hand makes it seem like we can make nice clean assessments.
 The bottom line, though, is that we’re still dealing with people.
 People aren’t machines.
 Inevitably some of what they do (or don’t do) which don’t easily converted into neat objective measures.
 Some coaches seem to get so obsessed with the numbers that they forget this fact.

 Don’t get me wrong!
 Stats are quite handy so long as one doesn’t get carried away.